 3/22/19: Updates on Kaiser Auditorium Redevelopment Project

-3/8/19: Arts-Centered Plan for Kaiser Auditorium Draws Both Praise and Doubt
+3/8/19: Arts-Centered Plan for Kaiser Auditorium Draws Praise and Doubt

-2/23/19: Our first emergency ordinance to protect renters from displacement
+2/23/19: Our first ordinance to protect renters from displacement

 2/20/19: Bas becomes first Filipina on Oakland City Council

-2/15/19: Join Us: Community Forum on Kaiser Convention Center Redevelopment
+2/15/19: Community Forum on Kaiser Convention Center Redevelopment

-2/15/19: Councilmember Statement on Lakeside Park Encampment Closures
+2/15/19: Bas' Statement on Lakeside Park Encampment Closures

-2/13/19: Oakland's Lake Merritt homeless encampments will be removed, city says
+2/13/19: Lake Merritt homeless encampments will be removed, city says

 1/31/19: Oakland city workers rally outside City Hall, with council members

 1/6/19: What did neighbors share at our first community meeting?

 Councilmember Bas has ongoing office hours.
-Stay tuned for a link to sign up for the next one!
+Stay tuned for a sign up link!